You are using an unsupported version of Internet Explorer! Please update your browser or switch the compatibility mode to a newer version.

-The Department of Mathematics at Robert Morris University, with the assistance of the Department of Secondary Education and Graduate Studies, offers a Bachelor of Science degree in Applied Mathematics with a concentration in Mathematics Teacher Education.
+The Department of Mathematics at Robert Morris University, with the assistance of the Department of Education, offers a Bachelor of Science degree in Applied Mathematics with a concentration in Mathematics Teacher Education.

 Upon successful completion of this undergraduate degree program, the teacher candidate applies to the Pennsylvania Department of Education (PDE) for teacher certification in secondary Mathematics (grades 7-12).